The first step in running a search with PowerGREP is to select the files you want to search through in the File Selector.

 11. Since computers deal with numbers rather than with text, plain text files use one of various Unicode or legacy encodings or code pages to map those numbers to human-readable text.
 Set "text encodings to read files with" to "specific auto detection" to have PowerGREP detect the appropriate encoding for each file as much as possible.
 If you have text files saved by old DOS or mainframe applications or on Windows computers using a different default code page than your own, you will likely need to edit this configuration or create a new one to specify which code pages those files use.

 12. Files that look like they don't contain human-readable text are skipped unless you turn on "search through binary files".
 You can have all files treated as binary by turning on that option and setting "text encodings to read files with" to "all files as binary".
-If you do that, then you probably want to set "file formats to convert plain text with" to "(unused)".
+If you do that, then you probably want to set "file formats to convert to plain text" to "(unused)".

 13. If you want to search through files of particular types only, enter a semicolon-delimited list of file types in the "include files" box.
 Enter *.txt;*.html, for example, to search through text files and HTML files only.
 All other files lose their gray tick marks in the folders and files tree.
 To exclude certain types of files, enter their file types in the "exclude files" box.
 Those files get gray X marks in the folders and files tree.
 The File Selector reference explains the file masks you can use in the include files and exclude files boxes in full detail.